benjaminMugisha/Banking_app/README.md

 Banking Application 💳

-A backend banking application with a RESTful API built using **Spring Boot**, containerized with **Docker**, deployed on **Kubernetes**, and provisioned with **Terraform** on AWS.
+A backend banking application with a RESTful API built using **Spring Boot**, containerized with **Docker**, deployed on **Kubernetes**, and provisioned by **Terraform** on AWS.
-Supports account creation, deposits, withdrawals, transfers, loans, direct debits and jwt user authentication.
+Supports account and user creation, deposits, withdrawals, transfers, loans, direct debits and jwt user authentication.

 ## Tech Stack